xxLestadxx/xxLestadxx/README.md

 ## 🙋‍♂️ About Me

-Born and currently living in Sofia, Bulgaria.
+Currently living in Sofia, Bulgaria.
 I have an affinity for blockchain technologies.

 <h3 align="left">Some of the things I accomplished:</h3>
 <ul>